 - Using commercial whitening products

-- Extreme discoloration — You may have intrinsic or serious extrinsic staining, requiring professional application of stronger whitening products.
+- Extreme discoloration — You may have intrinsic or serious extrinsic staining, requiring a professional application of stronger whitening products.

 - Teeth or gum sensitivity — You have sensitive teeth or gums.
 Most home whitening agents will cause discomfort and irritation.